wp-plugins/limit-characters-in-title/readme.txt

 == Screenshots ==

-1. Editor with post box character limit in the title.
+1. Editor with postbox character limit in the title.

-2. Post Box with entry (number) "number of players" and Radio button "ellipsis (...)", with insertion opição or not the ellipsis.
+2. PostBox with entry (number) "Number of Characters" and Radio button "ellipsis (...)", with insertion option or not the ellipses.